 Upgrades and Accessories for the Ruger PC Carbine

-If you’re really looking to upgrade this weapon, there’s actually ample room to do so.
-Aside from swapping the ambi controls, there’s some definite parts you can purchase to make the Ruger PC Carbine your own.
-Here’s some of our recommendations:
+If you want to upgrade this weapon, there’s ample room to do so.
+Aside from swapping the ambi controls, there are some definite parts you can purchase to make the Ruger PC Carbine your own.
+Here are some of our recommendations:

 Best Ammo for Your Ruger PC Carbine